hamzahjamad/custom-component-lazyload/README.md

    <button ion-button icon-only start menuToggle><ion-icon name="menu"></ion-icon></button>
 ```

-Copy the above button, open the new page we created, find the ion-navbar element
+Copy the above button, open the new html page we created, find the ion-navbar element

-*ionic-angular-sidemenu-lazyloading/src/pages/about/about.ts*
+*ionic-angular-sidemenu-lazyloading/src/pages/about/about.html*
 ```html
   <ion-navbar>
     <ion-title>about</ion-title>